uschtrin-fisi/uschtrin_fisi/README.md

 Momentarily, I am contributing to the workflow of CCC, maintaining an alliance with Digitalcourage.

-The second project mentioned will be a multiplayer roleplay server.
+A long-term project I lay my eyes on will be a multiplayer roleplay server.
 This roleplay-gameserver and the environment itself are widely based on Java and MySQL.
 To let roleplay happen successfully, we will be using a Discord server set up for the interaction during sessions of roleplaying.

-Tools and languages I use more or less frequent are
+###### Tools and languages I use more or less frequent;

 -> Javascript